ajescode/autostart-morning-play/README.md

 You can specify time of running only 1 day in advance (24h format).

-Running with sudo it's bugged.
+Running with sudo is bugged.
 Trying to work around this problem.